Marshall-mk/Marshall-mk/README.md

 <h2>Hi 👋 , I'm Kabir!</h2>
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">

-### I'm a Python Programmer and a newbie Deep learning Engineer 😊
+### I'm a Python Programmer and a Deep learning Engineer 😊

 - 🌱 I’m currently learning image processing techniques with deep learning
 - ⚡ I have a strong interest in image processing for medical diagnotics
-- ⚡ But also interested in NLP.
+- ⚡ But also interested in NLP 😊.
-- ⚡ Basically everything computer vision 😊
 - 📝 I am about to bag a first class degree in biomedical engineering (2022) 😊
 - 🤔 I’m looking for help with mentorships and internships(either paid or not).
 Just got to have a professional experience.
 - 📚 I am an Unrepentant learner | Growth-oriented | Intentionally curious